 Eighty-plus years of extensive research have made one thing clear: children belong in families.
 After all, family life gives young people their best chance at developing normally and growing up happily.

-Considering that roughly eight million children currently live in orphanages, these objectives are incredibly lofty — but the need has never been more pressing.
+Considering that roughly eight million children currently live in orphanages, these objectives are incredibly lofty, but the need has never been more pressing.

 The Ways that Would-Be Volunteers Can Help

-Finally, become an advocate for children and families around the world.
+Finally, you can become an advocate for children and families around the world.
 Write letters to policymakers.
 Tell your Facebook friends that you’re donating your birthday to organizations working to end institutionalization.
 Share what you know about orphanages and the dangers of voluntourism.
 It doesn’t take a lot of effort to make a difference — it just takes a little work and an honest assessment of what it really means to help.

 Ready to get started?
 Talk to your friends and family, and find ways to make a difference together.
 Share your ideas in the comments!